PrefectHQ/prefect/docs/guide/core_concepts/states.md

 ## State handlers & callbacks

-It is often desireable to take action when a certain event happens, for example when a task fails.
+It is often desirable to take action when a certain event happens, for example when a task fails.
 Prefect provides `state_handlers` for this purpose.
 Flows and Tasks may have one or more state handler functions that are called whenever the task's state changes.
 The signature of a state handler is:

 ```python
     def state_handler(obj: Union[Flow, Task], old_state: State, new_state: State) -> State: